Corbin Carroll Player Props: Diamondbacks vs. Mariners

-The Arizona Diamondbacks, including Corbin Carroll and his .686 slugging percentage over his past 10 games, take on starting pitcher Logan Gilbert and the Seattle Mariners at Chase Field, Friday at 9:40 PM ET.
+On Saturday, Corbin Carroll (.419 on-base percentage in past 10 games, 51 points above season-long percentage) and the Arizona Diamondbacks play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 8:10 PM ET.

-He had three hits (going 3-for-4 with a double) in his last game against the Cardinals.
+He had a one-hit showing in his last game (1-for-4) against the Mariners.

 Corbin Carroll Game Info & Props vs. the Mariners